Skip to main content

 The Leonard N. Stern School of Business invites talented scholars from an array of backgrounds to participate in our Diverse Pathways in Academia two-day program in New York City.
 The program’s goal is to share information with doctoral students about academic careers within business schools to a diverse cohort of scholars from other fields.

-The program is geared toward scholars in either their penultimate doctoral year or the year prior from fields whose work can be applied to a business field.
+The program is geared toward scholars in any doctoral year whose work can be applied to a business field.
 We hope to increase the pool of scholars that are competitive candidates for open faculty and research positions at top-tier business schools.

 • Learn how their fields of study can be applied to business scholarship;